 A series of in-person or virtual coaching visits with frequent touchpoints that include targeted learning plans and pre- and post-observation conferences on the topics of teaching with grade-level text, implementing systematic and explicit phonics instruction, and analyzing data to form small groups.

 Find out more here.

 - Coaching high school teachers on implementation of myPerspectives.

-- Developing 12th grade daily lessons to support instructional continuity during the coronavirus school closures and filming accompanying YouTube videos for students to watch asynchronously.
+- Developing daily lessons for 12th grade students to support instructional continuity during the coronavirus school closures and filming accompanying YouTube videos for students to watch asynchronously.

 - Developing a library of 30+ professional development presentations to support K–8 literacy instruction.

-- Designing and delivering professional development to support EL Education in grades K-2.
+- Designing and delivering professional development to support the implementation of EL Education in grades K–2.

 - Planning a literacy volunteer day for corporations to enhance school and classroom libraries.